A solution to avoid cluttering the home with many toys.

 CUSTOMER JOURNEY MAP

 By mapping the customer experience, I identified critical points where the app needs to build user trust, ultimately leading to greater transaction satisfaction.
+The most important information is marked with a circle.

 INFORMATION ARCHITECTURE